Watermelon GitHub Plugin for Visual Studio Code

-Watermelon comes with a command that you can run from VS Code's command palette.
+Watermelon comes with a few commands that you can run from VS Code's Command Palette.
 The result is exactly the same as running a Watermelon query with the green button.
 Results sit in your sidebar.

 We're an early stage project, therefore we still have the luxury to coordinate via short chats with our contributors.
 If you're interested in contributing, please join our Slack community.
 Alternatively, comment on our issues if you plan to solve one.

-We track users to improve our application.
-We store your GitHub username and whether your Watermelon query was successful or not.
+We track user actions in an anonymous manner to improve our application.
+We store your GitHub username, repo name and organization.

 We don't store your code